How to Create a Color Scale with Conditional Formatting Based on Another Cell

 Things to Remember

-• You can’t apply color scale formatting directly based on another cell in Excel.
+• Directly applying color scale formatting based on another cell isn’t possible in Excel.

-• You have to apply the individual rules for conditions to apply the color scale based on other cells in Excel.
+• You need to create individual rules for each condition to achieve the desired color scale effect.

 Download Practice Workbook